cbrew/clear-nlp-packaged/README.md

 $ ./get-models

 This script relies on wget, which downloads the models from Jinho Choi's bitbucket space.
 You will need to install wget if you don't already have it.
+Once the models download, you are ready to build and run the server.
+First, do:

 $ mvn package

-which downloads the dependencies and builds a jar file
+which downloads the dependencies and builds a jar file :

 target/uber-clearpak-1.4.0-SNAPSHOT.jar

 This contains the code, and all the statistical models necessary to run the server.
-That can be done easily by invoking:
+Next, run the server by invoking:

 java -Xmx3g -jar target/uber-clearpak-1.4.0-SNAPSHOT.jar